toneloc/stable-channels/README.md

 lightningd --daemon --log-file=/home/ubuntu/cln.log --experimental-dual-fund --funder-policy=match --funder-policy-mod=100 --funder-min-their-funding=1000 --funder-per-channel-max=300000 --funder-fuzz-percent=0 --lease-fee-base-sat=2sat --lease-fee-basis=50 --experimental-offers --funder-lease-requests-only=false --plugin=/home/ubuntu/stablechannels.py --stable-details=515501x1272x1,100,0.2,True,021051a25e9798698f9baad3e7c815da9d9cc98221a0f63385eb1339bfc637ca81,/home/ubuntu/.lightning/bitcoin/lightning-rpc
 ```

+What this command says is: "Make the Lightning channel with short ID a stable channel at $100.00.
+Require the Stable Provider counterparty maintain 20% of the par value of the peg amount on his side of the channel.
+Is is `True` that the node running this commmand is the Stable Receiver.
+Here's the ID of the counterparty `02105..` and here's the RPC path."

-Your counterparty will need to run a similar command, and the Stable CHannels software should do the rest.
+Your counterparty will need to run a similar command, and the Stable Channels software should do the rest.

+Logs for the Stable Receiver a are written to `stablelog1.json` file  and logs for the Stable Provider are written to the `stablelog2.json` file.

 ## Roadmap

+Hope to move all this to issues and PRs soon.

 #### Done:
 - [x] bash script version